Trying to create a successful Google Ads campaign?

 One more thing you’ll want to remember when creating your ad campaign is to choose the right match types to use.
 With Google Ads, you can choose from a broad match, modified broad match, phrase match, and exact match types.
 The different match types vary mostly in that they’ll affect how many impressions your ads get vs how relevant the people who see your ad will be.

 If you’re aiming for brand awareness or want a lot of impressions, then broad match might be the better choice.
 However, in most cases, a business will likely want to use the exact match type.
 Exact match ad campaigns will get fewer impressions but will be more relevant, meaning you’ll get better click-through rates and more conversions.

-While it can take some time to optimise a Google ad perfectly, using these Google Ads optimisation tips will help you speed up the process and ensure that your ad is helping get your business results.
+So while it will be a continuous task to optimise your Google ad campaign, using these Google Ads optimisation tips will let you know where to start, help you speed up the process and eventually ensure that your ad is helping get your business results.
 Make sure you use the tips above if you’re serious about making Google Ads work for your business online.